 More Backpacking Rain Gear

 To keep your electronics and important documents you need to pack a few dry bags.
 These are invaluable for travelling in rainy season.
-These are the ones we use.
 Your rainy season clothes will dry out, your iphone won’t.
 Another piece of good rain gear that we always carry is a compact umbrella with one of these brolly bags.

 Other things for your rainy season clothes packing list should include a quick drying microfiber towel, for drying off after you’ve been caught in a shower.
 Water resistant sun protector.
 It’s can be quite difficult to get good quality sun cream so I always stock up on Piz Buin when I go back to the UK.

 I don’t tend to wear much makeup, but for the ladies, this is the best waterproof mascara that I have found on the market.
-It’s long lasting but you don’t need to hoof makeup remover around to take it off with, it just comes off with soapy warm water.
+It lasts through rain, sweat, humidity, tears but you don’t need to hoof makeup remover around to take it off with, it just comes off with warm water.

 Consider adding a waterproof camera to your good rain gear.
 We have this durable Olympus TG-5 Tough one and love it.
 It’s also great for taking underwater photos and videos it’s hard wearing-ness means it can take a take a knock or two without being damaged.